arecvlohe/waldos-pizza-shop/README.md

 Then run either `yarn install` or `npm install` to install dependencies.

-Afterwards you should be able to fun the application from the command line using `npm run dev`.
+Afterwards you should be able to run the application from the command line using `npm run dev`.

 If you have any trouble or questions, please let me know!